IonicAppLabs/ionicapplabs.github.io/README.md

-# Landing Page Renanzeira theme - AngularJS
+# Landing Page theme using AngularJS

-Renanzeira theme based on [landing-page bootstrap theme](http://startbootstrap.com/templates/landing-page/) using Angular JS and UI Bootstrap.
+Theme based on [landing-page bootstrap theme](http://startbootstrap.com/templates/landing-page/) using Angular JS and UI Bootstrap.

 ## Getting Started
-App.js file contains the defaults page's data.
+ - App.js file contains the defaults page's data.
 Edit it freely.
-It contains an array of sections for feed a ng-repeater in "sections.html" file.
+ - It contains an array of sections for feed a ng-repeater in "sections.html" file.
 You can add or remove sections as well.

 ## Comming soon
  - Multilinguage functionality.